 I recently helped promote a cancer book with important and life-saving advice for cancer and chronic disease patients.
 While the cause was personally rewarding, there were interesting challenges in creating compelling ads as well as identifying ways to target the relevant audiences.
 By week 7, the campaign had already achieved nearly a 4-to1 ROI.

 My name is Eldar Etel, I’m 31 years old and I live in Tel Aviv, Israel.
-I have over 6 years of experience with digital marketing campaigns on Google, Facebook, Taboola, Outbrain, Youtube, and Linkedin.
-In the last 4 years I opened my own business for digital marketing and I manage digital campaigns for clients in Israel and around the world.
+I have over 6 years of experience with digital marketing campaigns on Google Ads, Facebook Ads, Taboola, Outbrain, Youtube, and Linkedin.
+In the last 4 years I opened my own business where I manage marketing campaigns for clients in Israel and around the world.
 I’m a huge PPC dork.
-In the digital world, where everything changes so fast, you have to always be up-to-date with all the new trends, updates, tools, campaigns and more.
-To keep up, I spend most of my time researching and reading a lot of marketing articles.
-I follow digital experts on blogs and social media, and I’m also highly involved in large Digital Marketing forums.
+To keep up with new trends, I spend most of my time researching and reading a lot of marketing articles.
+I follow digital experts on blogs and social media, and I’m also highly involved in large marketing forums.

 One technique that can help increase ROI, is to set up a smart remarketing list using Google Tag Manager.
 Take a quick look at the average session duration on your Google Analytics dashboard.
 Based on that avg. session duration, set up a new tag on your GTM that fires a remarketing tag slightly before that time mark.

 To create a killer ad-copy, you need to think “WIIFM - What's in it for me”, in respect to your ad audience and prospects.
 Make sure to provide the audience with all of the reasons they need to buy from you.
 Emphasize your product’s advantages and the reason it stands out.